hardcpp/BeatSaberPlus/README.md

 	 - User, Mapper, Song ban system
 	 - Safe mode that hide any sensitive informations (Song name, artist, uploader..)
 	 - History & blacklist tab that let you see your request history and manage your blacklist.
-	 **- An intelligent "!link" command that show current played song or last one and provide a link to beatsaver.com if the map is public, the command also works outside of request and in multiplayer!**
+	 - **An intelligent "!link" command that show current played song or last one and provide a link to beatsaver.com if the map is public, the command also works outside of request and in multiplayer!
+	 There are lots of other useful commands you can find in [the wiki](https://github.com/hardcpp/BeatSaberPlus/wiki/%5BEN%5D-Chat-Request#4---chat-commands)**
  - **GameTweaker:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#game-tweaker))
      - **Can remove note debris even with the Liv capture**
 	 - **Can remove note debris, cut particles, obstacles particles, floor burn particles, floor burn effects, saber clash particles, world particles.**